swoopsta/LEMP-Server-Xenial-16.04/readme.md

 sudo git submodule update --init --recursive
 ```
 ##### **Nginx Module Reference** (Optional)
 Since we're compiling Nginx from source, we're going to be taking advantage of the fact that we can trim some default modules that we won't be needing for running a WordPress server.
 For your reference, we've included some helpful links that will get you up to speed on Nginx modules.
+If there's a module that you'd like to add to the Nginx build, you'll do so within the `./configure` command in the next section.

 * [Nginx: Default Modules](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/#modules-built-by-default)
 * [Nginx: Non-default Modules](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/#modules_not_default)